space-apes/EasyNews/news/agentportal/management/commands/populateLog.md

 2020-05-22: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.
 2020-05-23: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.
 2020-05-24: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.
+2020-05-25: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.